Betances, Montgomery make season debuts in Yanks’ loss

 DJ LeMahieu hit an RBI double and scored on Didi Gregorius’ single for a 3-2 lead in the third against T.J.
 Zeuch (1-0), but Randal Grichuk tied the score in the bottom half with the first of his two homers, then hit a three-run drive in the fifth off Nestor Cortes Jr. (5-1).
 Grichuk has a career-high 28 homers this season.

 New York headed home with a 98-53 record, and its magic number for clinching a postseason berth remained at two.
-The Yankees had won their 10 previous series rubber games since an April 14 loss to the Chicago White Sox.
+The Yankees, who lost two of three at Toronto, had won their 10 previous series rubber games since an April 14 loss to the Chicago White Sox.

-“The kind of success we’ve had in being able to run off series, it’s a difficult thing to do,” Boone said.

 Zeuch, who debuted on Sept.
-3, allowed three runs — two earned — five hits and three walks in 5 1/3 innings.
-He retired 11 of his final 13 batters.
+3, allowed three runs — two earned — fives hits and three walks in 5 1/3 innings.
+He retired 11 of his last 13 batters.

-“I thought I made a lot more competitive pitches,” Zeuch said.
-“I stayed out of the heart of the plate.”

-Ken Giles finished for his 20th save in 21 chances as Toronto won consecutive home series for the first time this season.
-The Blue Jays took two of three from the Red Sox last week and are 31-44 at home.

 TRAINER’S ROOM

 Yankees: Betances and Montgomery were activated from the 60-day IL.
-RHP Jonathan Holder (shoulder) was transferred to the 60-day IL and RHP Ryan Dull was designated for assignment.
+RHP Jonathan Holder (shoulder) was transferred to the 60-day IL and RHP yan Dull was designated for assignment.

 Blue Jays: 3B Vladimir Guerrero Jr. and 1B Justin Smoak got the day off.